benwzj/benwzj.github.io/_posts/2024-12-12-python-collection.md

 - using square bracket [] is equivalent to `__setitem__()`

 ### update()
-The update() method inserts the specified items to the dictionary.
+The `update()` method inserts the specified items to the dictionary.
-- update() can overwrite the exist key and it’s value.
+- `update()` can overwrite the exist key and it’s value.
 - can concatenate dictionarys.
-- can concatenate key value pair iterable object. dictionary.update(iterable)
+- can concatenate key value pair iterable object.

+`dictionary.update(iterable)`
- • iterable can be A dictionary or an iterable object with key value pairs, that will be inserted to the dictionary.
+`iterable` can be A dictionary or an iterable object with key value pairs, that will be inserted to the dictionary.

 ### dict NOT support operator +
-But Counter can
+But `Counter` can.
-- setdefault()
-see above

 ### Create Dictionary

-- dict.fromkeys(keys, value)
-The fromkeys() method returns a dictionary with the specified keys and the specified value.
+The `fromkeys()` method returns a dictionary with the specified keys and the specified value.

-- syntac
-`dict.fromkeys(keys, value)`
+- `dict.fromkeys(keys, value)`
-keys: Required.
+  - keys: Required.
 An iterable specifying the keys of the new dictionary
-value: Optional.
+  - value: Optional.
 The value for all keys.
 Default value is None

 - an example of how to use dict as an ordered set to filter out duplicate items while preserving order, thereby emulating an ordered set:
 `keywords = ['foo', 'bar', 'bar', 'foo', 'baz', 'foo']` `list(dict.fromkeys(keywords))`
 `['foo', 'bar', 'baz']`

-- zip()
+- `zip()`
-zip() returns an iterator of tuples, where the i-th tuple contains the i-th element from each of the argument iterables.
+`zip()` returns an iterator of tuples, where the i-th tuple contains the i-th element from each of the argument iterables.
 ```py
 keys = ['red', 'green', 'blue']
 values = ['#FF0000','#008000', '#0000FF']